mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/odata-query-options.md

 ### 4.5 Filtering by Association

 You can filter on attributes of an associated entity.
-The way you do this depends on whether the association exposes one object or a list of objects.
+The way to do this depends on whether the association exposes one object or a list of objects.

 | Type                           | Example                                               |
 | ------------------------------ | ----------------------------------------------------- |
 | Filter on an associated object | `People?$filter=BirthPlace/CityName eq 'Rotterdam'`   |
 | Filter on an associated list   | `City?$filter=BornIn/any(person:person/Year le 1919)` |

-Filtering on an associated object or list in this way is possible when you [expose associations as a link](/refguide/odata-representation/#associations).
-It is not possible when you [expose associations as an associated object ID](/refguide/odata-representation/#associations).
+Filtering on an associated object or list in this way is possible only when you [expose associations as a link](/refguide/odata-representation/#associations).
+It is not possible when you expose associations as an associated object ID.

 ### 4.6 Arithmetic Operators